Skip to main content

 • auth_method: The authentication method.
 Use CUSTOM_SECRET for secret-based auth, AWS_OIDC for AWS OIDC, or GCP_OIDC for GCP OIDC.

-• auth_secret_name: Name of a Baseten secret containing credentials (required for CUSTOM_SECRET).
+• auth_secret_name: Name of a Baseten secret holding the credentials.
+Required when auth_method is CUSTOM_SECRET.

 allow_patterns